islam-nassar/lava/README.md

        ...
 ...
 ```
-To preprocess a generic dataset into the above format, you can refer to `utils/data_utils.py` for several examples.
+To preprocess a generic dataset into the above format, you can refer to `data_utils.py` for several examples. (coming soon)

 ### SSL training (stage 1 - source self-supervised pretraining)
 LAVA uses DINO method for self-supervised pretraining.
 Hence, one can use the pretrained models provided by [DINO](https://github.com/facebookresearch/dino#pretrained-models) or alternatively, can pretrain a new model using the provided script: